The Ultimate Event Planning Guide: 9 Actionable Steps

 Marketing the event is now the job at hand.
 This will take anywhere from weeks, or even months ahead of the event depending on how marketing heavy your audience requires.
 The most important aspect of marketing is knowing exactly how to reach out to your audience.
 As well, where is your audience coming from?
 Are they local attendees?
 Are they flying in?

-The range of your attendees is going dictate your method of madness when it comes to marketing your event.
+The range of your attendees is going to dictate your method of madness when it comes to marketing your event.
 Local attendees may require local SEO marketing with physical marketing hybridized.
 While longer range attendees may require a mostly digital approach to getting your event out there.

 Let’s get one thing straight though.